 Homi, just like his brother was a strong advocate of creative experimentation.
 In Thunderbolt (Dilair Daku), he handpainted a dance scene frame by frame on each of the prints which took over a month to complete.

 In 1933, J.B.H.
-Wadia founded Wadia Movietone with partner and brother Homi Wadia.
+Wadia founded Wadia Movietone.
 It was not long before the production house became synonymous with the genre of action-packed entertainment.
 The succeeding half a dozen silent films were directed by J.B.H and photographed by Homi Wadia.
 And even though Homi took his hands off direction for a bit, the desire still tugged at his heart.
 However, his reclusive nature stopped him from doing so.
 J.B.H.
 Wadia was more articulate, enjoyed being social and making public appearances.
 Homi preferred to retire to sports clubs after a long day at work.

 In 1934, Homi finally expressed his desire to his brother and Billimoria to resume direction and make a film including stunts and action under the banner of Wadia Movietone.
 He then returned to directing with Veer Bharat, rewritten by J.B.H. from a political drama into a populist detective story.